marko-knoebl/slides/sections/react/92-side-effects/92-side-effects-en.md

 in function components: via the _effect_ hook

-in class components: via lifecycle methods like `componentDidMount`, `componentDidUpdate` or `componentWillUnmount`
+in class components: via lifecycle methods